jtsiomb/meshfile/README.md

 Build
 -----
 To build meshfile on UNIX, simply run `make`.
-That will build the library, as well as the meshview program.
-The main library has no dependencies at all, while meshview depends on OpenGL, GLUT, and libimago (https://github.com/jtsiomb/libimago).

-`make install` only installs the library, change into the `meshview` directory and run `make install` there too, if you intend to also install the mesh viewer example program.

-If meshview fails to build because of missing dependencies, don't panic, you can still install and use the library just fine.
+The meshfile library has zero dependencies other than libc.
+Run `make install` as root to install it under the `/usr/local` prefix.
+You can change the prefix by editing the first line of the `Makefile`.

+There's also an example mesh viewer program as part of the meshfile distribution.
+To build and install that change into `meshview` and run `make` and `make install` again.
+For the meshview dependencies and build instructions, refer to the `meshview/README.md` file.